 ● Sociable dining rooms

 We’d love for you to visit our care home in Sidcup and discover what life is like at our friendly and warm community.
 Find out more about our services and book a tour today on 020 3879 4398.

 We understand what a worrying time this is to be looking for care for a loved one.
 That’s why we want to reassure you that our dedicated teams are working tirelessly to keep our residents safe and to look after not only their physical but their mental wellbeing.

 Whether you require residential, dementia, or palliative care, in the short or long term, we are - and always will be - here for you.

-Please call Tanya on 020 3823 6547 to find out more about life at Sunrise of Frognal House.
+Please call for new enquiries on 020 3823 6547 to find out more about life at Sunrise of Frognal House.

 We continue to monitor the situation on a daily basis, following public health advice.
 We've a detailed set of criteria to inform when an individual home can be reopened safely to limited visiting either by families of existing residents or by potential new residents who may want to view one of our homes.
 The majority of our homes are open for admissions.

 As part of our approach to reopening for visitors, we'll be operating in a very different way.
 To minimise the risk of infection we've produced a safety guide.